How to Reset Your Tire Pressure Sensor (TPMS Reset Guide)

 3. Your TPMS Sensors Are Over 5–10 Years Old

-Most TPMS sensors are powered by small internal batteries that typically last between 5 and 10 years.
-However, these batteries are not replaceable, meaning that once they die, the entire sensor must be replaced.
+Most TPMS sensors use sealed batteries that cannot be replaced individually.
+When the battery dies, the sensor must be replaced entirely.
 If your vehicle is over five years old and you’ve never replaced your TPMS sensors, it’s a good idea to have them inspected and tested—especially if you’re experiencing frequent TPMS warnings.

 4. The System Fails to Detect a Pressure Change